 Though precipitation measurements have been compared on the basis of any number of metrics in prior studies ranging from annual totals [e.g. ref 1,] to the largest number of consecutive dry days [e.g. ref 2], less attention has been paid to metrics most directly useful for predicting and understanding rainfall-triggered landslides.
 While some landslides are triggered by short, intense precipitation events, others are triggered by saturation of the soil column that can develop over a longer period of time (Cannon and Gartner 2005).
 However, in both of these cases the triggering event occurs over the course of hours or days rather than months or years, and for some landslides the critical time period may be less than an hour of intense rainfall.
-As a result, we selected precipitation products with hourly or finer temporal resolution (see sec.
-2.2) and evaluated them over individual storm events.
-Satellite products tend to capture the higher-intensity precipitation (Sun et al. 2018) that can be key in triggering landslides.
+As a result, this study focuses on precipitation products with hourly or finer temporal resolution to facilitate an evaluation of individual storm events.
+Perhaps surprisingly, satellite products have been shown to capture higher-intensity precipitation (Sun et al. 2018) that could trigger landslides.
 This may be due to the measurement method or the generally higher temporal resolution of satellite products.

 When precipitation is used to provide warning systems or guide recovery efforts from landslides, it is important to be able to provide that information in a timely manner (Kirschbaum et al. 2012).
 Low latency is therefore vital in a precipitation product used to forecast or nowcast landslides.
 This study also will assess whether the low latency comes at a cost relative to landslide forecasting skill for the selected products.

 Finally, many precipitation products struggle in mountainous regions (Sun et al. 2018), precisely where landslides are most likely to occur due to higher slopes.
 This study includes an analysis in the spatial variation in performance to assess the role of topography in the results.

-Precipitation product comparisons

-Sun et al. (2018) reviewed 30 gauge-based, satellite-based, and reanalysis global precipitation products, comparing annual precipitation estimates, 90th percentile of daily precipitation, systematic and random error for daily precipitation, and regional differences in performance.
-They found a great deal of variability even within the same class of product (e.g. a deviation of 300 mm in annual precipitation for some).
-They conclude that cross validating across multiple datasets is crucial to account for errors, and that the placement and density of gauges accounts for many of the errors in gauge-based or gauge-corrected products.

-Adler et al. (2001) similarly analyzed 31 gauge-based, satellite-based, model-based, and climatological datasets, comparing monthly precipitation, precipitation by latitude, and inter-annual change.
-They found that ‘quasi-standard’ products, e.g. those like the Global Precipitation Measurement mission (GPM) (Hou et al. 2014) that have undergone substantial testing, perform better.
-Additionally, they found that products incorporating both in situ and satellite information (e.g. the Global Precipitation Climatology Project [GPCP] (Adler et al. 2003)) perform better than products based on a single data source.
+Existing precipitation intercomparisons often focus on specific applications, for example for evaluating grid-based products over complex terrain, or relevant for portraying hydrologic phenomena (e.g. Henn et al. 2018; Lundquist et al. 2015; Ahmadalipour and Moradkhani 2017), utility for climate model downscaling (Gutmann et al. 2014; Wang et al.) or for merging multiple sensors together (Beck et al. 2016).
+A review of 30 gauge-based, satellite-based, and reanalysis global precipitation products by Sun et al. (2018) compared systematic and random errors for daily and annual precipitation, reporting large disagreements even within the same class of product, i.e. a deviation of 300 mm in annual precipitation for some.
+They conclude that the placement and density of gauges accounts for many of the errors in gauge-based or gauge-corrected products, further suggesting that cross validation across multiple datasets is crucial to account for errors.
+Adler et al. (2001) similarly analyzed 31 gauge-based, satellite-based, model-based, and climatological datasets in terms of monthly precipitation, finding that ‘quasi-standard’ products, e.g. those like the Global Precipitation Measurement mission (GPM) (Hou et al. 2014) that have undergone substantial testing, perform better.
+Additionally, they report that products incorporating both in situ and satellite information (e.g. the Global Precipitation Climatology Project [GPCP] (Adler et al. 2003)) perform better than products based on a single data source.